- Cheapest car insurance in Washington for a bad driving record

 Cheapest car insurance in Washington with multiple tickets

-This table shows Washington drivers how much multiple tickets increase premiums.
+This table shows drivers in Washington how much having multiple tickets can raise their insurance premiums.

 Cheapest car insurance in Washington with a reckless driving conviction

-State Farm offers the cheapest rates for drivers with reckless driving convictions at $1,948.
+State Farm offers the most affordable rates for drivers with reckless driving convictions, averaging $1,948 per year.

 Cheapest car insurance after an accident in Washington